 The human right-based or humanist perspective focuses on schooling processes such as curriculum content, classroom conditions, language of instruction, teacher-student interactions, school-community relations, and student participation in classroom-based learning activities (Tikly and Barrett, 2011).
 The core perspective of this approach focuses on how schools and classrooms are organized to meet the needs of all learners rather than the overconcentration on quantitative measurement of schooling outcomes.
-This is not to suggest that quantitative measurement of schooling outcomes are inconsequential, but that the schooling processes and qualitative outcomes are as important as the quantitative outcomes.
+This is not to suggest that quantitative measurement of schooling processes and qualitative outcomes are as important as the quantitative outcomes.
 Quality schooling is thus a composite of qualitative and quantitative aspects.